-In order to protect depositors, a commercial bank must maintain compulsory deposit insurance with Deposit Insurance of Vietnam, which is a state financial institution, in respect of Vietnamese dong deposits and transactions.62
+In order to protect depositors, a commercial bank must maintain compulsory deposit insurance with Deposit Insurance of Vietnam, which is a state financial institution, in respect of Vietnamese dong deposits and transactions.65

-The LCI prohibits banks from disclosing any details relating to a client unless it is requested by customers, by the general director of a deposit insurance organisation, or by a state body during an inspection or for the internal activities of the bank.63 There is no other general duty of confidentiality applicable to banks.
+The LCI prohibits banks from disclosing any details relating to a client unless it is requested by customers, by the general director of a deposit insurance organisation, or by a state body during an inspection or for the internal activities of the bank.66 Banks can also disclose information when they participate in a merger or acquisition or with customer consent.
+However, the banks' capacity to do so may be restricted if the relevant information is classified as 'state secrets'.
+The scope of the application of state secrecy rules in banking and finance is not well defined.

-Without the consent of depositors, a bank cannot carry out investigations into deposits or to freeze a deposit, deduct from or transfer deposits, except in the limited case of being requested to do so by a competent court or a judgment enforcement authority.64
+Without the consent of depositors, a bank cannot carry out investigations into deposits or to freeze a deposit, deduct from or transfer deposits, except in the limited case of being requested to do so by a competent court or a judgment enforcement authority.67

-A bank must not conceal or provide services in respect of money that has an illegal origin and must immediately notify the competent state body (the Anti-Money Laundering Agency under the SBV) as soon as they are aware of such circumstances.
-65 Under new detailed legislation effective from 1 January 2010, 66 banks must put in place internal anti-money-laundering rules on customer information, reporting suspicious transactions and coordination with law enforcement agencies.
+A bank must not conceal or provide services in respect of money that has an illegal origin and must immediately notify the competent state body (the Anti-Money Laundering Agency under the SBV) as soon as they are aware of such circumstances.68 Under new detailed legislation effective from 1 January 2010,69 banks must put in place internal anti-money laundering rules on customer information, reporting suspicious transactions and coordination with law enforcement agencies.
 The new regulations also contain internal training and annual audit requirements.
-A new department under the Banking Inspectorate at the SBV has been established to take charge of all matters regarding money laundering.
-67 A bank violating the money-laundering regulations may be subject to administrative sanctions ranging from a warning to a monetary fine of up to 30 million dong.
-68 Individuals committing money-laundering offences may be subject to criminal sanctions, including prison terms of between one and 15 years.
-69
+A new department under the Banking Inspectorate at the SBV has been established to take charge of all matters